-We conducted our audit in accordance with International Standards on Auditing (ISA), as applicable in Belgium.
-In addition, we have applied the International Standards on Auditing approved by the IAASB applicable to the current financial year, but not yet approved at national level.
+We conducted our audit in accordance with International Standards on Auditing (ISA).
 Our responsibilities under those standards are further described in the "Responsibilities of the statutory auditor for the audit of the consolidated financial statements" section of our report.
 We have complied with all ethical requirements relevant to the statutory audit of consolidated financial statements in Belgium, including those regarding independence.

-We have obtained from the board of directors and the company's officials the explanations and information necessary for performing our audit.
+We have obtained from the board of directors and the group's officials the explanations and information necessary for performing our audit.